alilia/touchdesigner/README.md

 ### Arduino object custom init parameters

+Data can come and go to and from Arduino in two ways:

+1. Via serial, so data start marker to be published to serial first
+1. Via pin, so pin number to be set

+Therefore, a class constructor can accept

-* `inputDataPinCustom` : TBD
+* `inputDataPinCustom` : pin number, where Arduino will expect data to come in
-* `inputMarkerCustom` : TBD
+* `inputMarkerCustom` : what data marker to look for before starting processing serial data
-* `outputDataPinCustom` : TBD
+* `outputDataPinCustom` : pin number, where Arduino will publish data to
-* `outputMarkerCustom` : TBD
+* `outputMarkerCustom` : what data marker to look for before publishing to serial
-* `timeoutMiliSecCustom` : TBD
+* `timeoutMiliSecCustom` : in case no data is processed for that time, the object is reset and will wait for the marker

 ### Touchdesigner component custom parameters

-* `Globalserial` : TBD
-* markers : TBD
+* `Globalserial` : Touchdesigner can handle one Serial OUT DAT per Arduino, so this DAT's serial will be used for communication
+* markers : what marker to wait for or send based on the type of class (see: `Arduino object custom init parameters`)
-* `Amtofdevices` : reduces upper limit of 0-255 range by that amount for values published to serial, so there is no clash between markers and values (note: TachInput is not considered, as both base speed and difference published to serial are higher than 255)
+* `Amtofdevices` : reduces the upper limit of 0-255 range by that amount for values published to serial, so there is no clash between markers and values (note: TachInput is not considered, as both base speed and difference published to serial are higher than 255)

 ## RGBLed